elastic/apm/specs/agents/otel-distribution.md

 ## General guidelines

-Those statements are guiding principles of the Elastic OpenTelemetry distributions, they should be considered more as advice than strict rules.
+These statements are guiding principles of the Elastic OpenTelemetry distributions, they should be considered more as advice than strict rules.

 Elastic OpenTelemetry distribution SHOULD ideally:
 - behave as drop-in replacements of their upstream counterparts